aws/aws-application-networking-k8s/docs/api-reference.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The protocol version used when performing health checks on targets.</p>
+<p>The protocol version used when performing health checks on targets.
+Defaults to HTTP/1.</p>
 </td>
 </tr>
 </tbody>